 PORT WILLUNGA to HAHNDORF – 55km

 Loxton is a charming, vibrant town 255 kilometres northeast of Adelaide on the banks of the Murray River.
 The town is the thriving centre of one of the most productive agricultural and horticultural regions in the state.
 One of Loxton’s wineries alone crushes about 85,000 tonnes of grapes a year.
 Known as the ‘Garden Town of the Riverland’, Loxton’s beautifully maintained gardens explode in a riot of colour all year round and are testament to the proud community spirit that exists in Loxton.
 The Loxton district boasts a nationally recognised golf course, unique attractions, thriving retail and business centre, wine tasting, numerous festivals and events, beautifully maintained gardens, and a variety of nature-based activities such as swimming, boating, canoeing, fishing and bushwalking.
 While in Loxton with your hound, camp at Loxton Riverfront Caravan Park.

-From HAWKER you can take one of two routes, you can take your pooch and travel up North to COOBER PEDY or go west to CEDUNA.
+From LOXTON, you can take one of two routes.
+You can take your pooch and travel north to COOBER PEDY or go west to CEDUNA.

-HAWKER to COOBER PEDY – 645km **total kilometres to Coober Pedy from Mount Gambier is 1841km
+LOXTON to COOBER PEDY – 950km **total kilometres to Coober Pedy from Mount Gambier is 1841km

 In the opal mining outpost of Coober Pedy, half the population lives in underground dugouts to escape high temperatures in summer.
 It’s a fascinating and friendly place to visit, and a must-do on your Outback holiday.
 Only in Coober Pedy will you find underground hotels, restaurants, bars, an underground church, and a golf course without a blade of grass.
 All this is set against a backdrop of one of the harshest environments in Australia.
 While exploring the Outback, park yourself at BIG4 Stuart Range Outback Resort.